Hohokam Pima National Monument: Archaeological history

 Snaketown was first excavated in 1934 by the Gila Pueblo Foundation, under the direction of Harold S. Gladwin.
-Between 1964–1965, a second excavation was led by Emil Haury, assistant director of Gila Pueblo, with assistance from E.B.
+Between 1964 and 1965, a second excavation was led by Emil Haury, assistant director of Gila Pueblo, with assistance from E.B.
 Sayles, Erik K. Reed, and Irwin and Julian Hayden.
 The two expeditions discovered that the site contained more than sixty midden mounds.
 A central plaza and two oval shaped fields were surrounded by pit houses, and an elaborate irrigation system fed the nearby fields in which beans, maize and squash were grown.
 The Hohokam practiced cremation, and the expedition excavated up to eight areas which could have been used as crematoria.
 Industries producing pottery and shell jewellery also existed and the settlement had trade links with Mesoamerican societies, evidenced by copper bells and figurines.

 Most archaeological excavations have been backfilled to protect the site for future research.
 However, a scale model of the original Snaketown community is held at the Heard Museum in Phoenix, while artifacts from excavations are housed in the Arizona State Museum.